 - Individual borrowers must be citizens of the United States or reside in the U.S. after being legally admitted for permanent residence.

 - Private-entity borrowers must demonstrate that loan funds will remain in the U.S. and the facility being financed will primarily create new or save existing jobs for rural U.S. residents.

-- Rural areas outside of a city or town with a population of fewer than 50,000 people.
+- Rural areas not in a city or town with a population of more than 50,000 inhabitants.